-No more than two courses numbered below 200 can be counted toward the major, except HIS 103.
-These must be taken prior to the junior year for incoming freshmen or by the conclusion of the first semester for transfer students.
-One course HIS 103: Introduction to and the Ethics of the Historical Profession.
-One course HIS 400: History in the Public Realm.
-Two thesis courses HIS 451: Thesis I and HIS 452: Thesis II Students must obtain a minimum course grade of "C" to receive credit toward the major.
-The interdisciplinary concentration of Applied History (historic preservation, museum studies and/or archives) with New Media consists of fourteen courses, distributed as follows: A primary area of concentration, selected from European/Classical or United States, in which five courses are taken.
-No more than five courses will count toward the major.
-One course AR 218: Graphic Design Software One course CA 241: Photography I One course GGP 330: Cartography One course GGP 350: Geographic Information Systems (GIS) One course HIS 103: Introduction to the Ethics of the Historical Profession One course HIS 451: Thesis I and HIS 452: Thesis II Students must obtain a minimum course grade of "C" to receive credit toward the major.
-Senior Oral Comprehensive Examination All Majors must pass a two-hour oral examination covering the required curriculum and students' historical concentration.
+- No more than two courses numbered below 200 can be counted toward the major, except HIS 107.
+These must be taken prior to the junior year for incoming freshmen or by the conclusion of the first semester for transfer students. - One course HIS 107: Historical Thought. - One course HIS 400: History in the Public Realm or HIS 401: The Living History Experience. - Two thesis courses HIS 451: Thesis I and HIS 452: Thesis II - Students must obtain a minimum course grade of "C" to receive credit toward the major.

+The interdisciplinary concentration of Public History consists of fourteen courses, distributed as follows:

+- A primary area of concentration, selected from European/ Classical or United States, in which five courses are taken.
+No more than five courses will count toward the major. - One Course HIS 203: Introduction to Historic Preservation - One Course HIS 204: Introduction to Museum Studies - One Course HIS 207: Introduction to Archival Management - One Course HIS 208: Introduction to Urban Landscapes - One Course HIS 305: The Art of Expression in Public History - One Course HIS 316: Historic Material Conservation - One Course HIS 338: Preservation Law - One course HIS 400: History in the Public Realm or HIS 401: The Living History Experience - HIS 454: Senior Project in Public History - Students must obtain a minimum course grade of "C" to receive credit toward the major.

+Senior Oral Comprehensive Examination

+All Majors must pass a two-hour oral examination covering the required curriculum and students' historical concentration.
 The examination should be taken during the final semester prior to graduation.
 This permits for retake of the examination during the student's last semester in case of failure.
 The examination board will be composed of three members including the department chair, students' history advisor, one faculty member selected by the student, the Program Coordinator for History, and /or one faculty member selected by the students' history advisor.
 If for some reason there is a doubling of responsibilities of any member, the student will select an alternative faculty member.
 Students may only retake the oral examination once.
 The examination is based on a "Pass" or "Fail" grading system.
-(Offered each fall and spring semester only.)
-Prerequisite: Completion of HIS 103, HIS 400, HIS 451, HIS 452, fifteen credit hours in concentration, and a minimum of 90 credit hours.
-Senior Written Comprehensive Examination Students must pass a comprehensive written examination covering the required curriculum and students' historical concentrations, with a pass percentage of 70 or higher in order to graduate.
-A student may the required curriculum and students' historical concentrations, with a pass percentage of 70 or higher in order to graduate.
+(Offered each fall and spring semester only.) \Prerequisite: Completion of HIS 107 (Public History students are exempted), HIS 400 or HIS 401, HIS 451, HIS 452 or HIS 454 (for Public History students), fifteen credit hours in concentration, and a minimum of 90 credit hours.

+Senior Written Comprehensive Examination

+Students must pass a comprehensive written examination covering the required curriculum and students' historical concentrations, with a pass percentage of 70 or higher in order to graduate.
 A student may take the written examination only twice.
 The examination should be taken during the final semester prior to graduation.
 The written examination will be graded by three full-time faculty members.
 Each member's numerical score will be added together and divided by three to compose the pass percentage.
-(Offered each fall and spring semester only.) \Prerequisite: Completion of HIS 103, HIS 400, HIS 451, HIS 452, fifteen credit hours in concentration, and a minimum of 90 credit hours.
+(Offered each fall and spring semester only.) \Prerequisite: Completion of HIS 107 (Public History students are exempted), HIS 400 or HIS 401, HIS 451, HIS 452 or HIS 454 (Public History students), fifteen credit hours in concentration, and a minimum of 90 credit hours.